 Peak has a CIH on staff, and utilizes sample data and building information to determine whether contaminants in air are related to the groundwater plume or to background sources.
 Peak has helped our clients perform investigation, mitigation and monitoring, including submitting the required paperwork, reports and forms, under both VC and IEC conditions to meet the regulatory timeframes and achieve regulatory compliance for vapor intrusion issues.

 When needed, Peak has performed interim remedial measures (IRM) to reduce contaminant concentrations in indoor air, and then designed and installed sub-slab depressurization systems (SSDS) at residential, commercial and industrial buildings.
 Peak retains certified installers to design and install the systems.
 Peak will also determine whether an institutional control such as a deed notice may be required and can implement such controls as needed.
 Following the installation of a SSD system, Peak maintains and monitors the system to ensure it operates as designed, remains effective, and is utilized for only as long as necessary to achieve project closure.
-Peak and our LSRPs will prepare all required paperwork, forms and technical reports in accordance with applicable regulations.
+Peak and our LSRPs will prepare all required paperwork, forms and technical reports in accordance with applicable regulation.